lowcoder-org/lowcoder/docs/build-applications/themes-and-styling/design-an-efficient-and-user-friendly-form.md

 ### Select proper input components

 The UX design of input components in a form is crucial to the form's efficiency.
 Properly chosen components can save users effort and lead to better results.
-Lowcoder offers a variety of input components, including text input, number input, option list, and radio buttons, each of which works for different scenarios.
+OpenFlower offers a variety of input components, including text input, number input, option list, and radio buttons, each of which works for different scenarios.

 For example, when the input is generated from data, use the option list to let users quickly fill in the input.